-- (a) You must ensure that ACE (Schools) Fund Funding is only used in respect of a learner enrolled in an ACE programme who is, and continues to be: - (i) a Domestic Student; and - (ii) aged 16 years or over; and - (iii) not a full-time secondary school student. - (b) However, you may use ACE (Schools) Fund Funding for a learner who is a Domestic Student but does not meet the criteria specified in Condition 2(a)(ii) or (a)(iii) in respect of a learner who is, and continues to be: - (i) under the age of 16 years and who participates with adults in family-based provision; or - (ii) a full-time secondary school student: - A. who is 16 years of age and over; and - B. who receives ACE (Schools) Fund funded provision outside of normal school hours; and - C. who has obtained approval from the relevant school principal; and - D. for whom you have obtained our approval.
+- (a) You must ensure that ACE (Schools) Fund Funding is only used in respect of a learner enrolled in an ACE programme who is, and continues to be: - (i) a Domestic Student; and - (ii) aged 16 years or over; and - (iii) not a full-time secondary school student. - (b) However, you may use ACE (Schools) Fund Funding for a learner who is a Domestic Student but does not meet the criteria specified in Condition 2(a)(ii) or (a)(iii), if that learner is, and continues to be: - (i) under the age of 16 years and they participate with adults in family-based provision; or - (ii) a full-time secondary school student: - A. who is 16 years of age or over; and - B. who receives ACE (Schools) Fund funded provision outside of normal school hours; and - C. who has obtained approval from the relevant school principal; and - D. for whom you have obtained our approval.